Christine at Homegrown Holistic Coaching

 Were they too big?
 Did they look fat?
 I didn’t like how they spread out when I sat.
 How were my legs supposed to look?

-Do you remember the first time you felt uncomfortable about parts of your body?
+Do you remember the first time you felt uncomfortable with parts of your body?

 For so many women, attaching our self-worth to our appearance began at a very young age.